denjalonso/coding-interview-js/linked-list/reverse-linked-list/reverse-linked-list.md

-# Reverse a singly linked list: (coderust app)
+# Reverse a singly linked list

+Excercise from coderust app.

+## Description
-## Given the pointer/reference to the head of a singly linked list, resverse it and return the pointer/reference to the head of reversed linked list.
+Given the pointer/reference to the head of a singly linked list, resverse it and return the pointer/reference to the head of reversed linked list.

- - Example:
+### Example

  Consider the following linked list: